 |Other Requirements||Physician licensure, psychiatric residency and board certification|

 To join this lucrative and rewarding profession, students need to endure a lengthy education process.
-For many, planning for this career can begin in high school, where students take AP chemistry and physics classes or join pre-medical clubs, hoping for acceptance to a prestigious college.
-After graduation, students may embark on a general education path similar to what is listed below.
+For many, planning for this career can begin in high school, where students take AP science classes or join pre-medical clubs, hoping for acceptance to a prestigious college.
+After graduation, students may embark on a general education path similar to what is described below.

-During undergraduate education, future psychiatrists can choose to major in any field providing they take the full contingent of pre-medical classes.
-These include various science courses with lab requirements, such as physics.
+During undergraduate education, future psychiatrists can choose to major in any field as long as they take the full contingent of pre-medical classes.
+These med school prerequisites include various biology, chemistry, and physics courses with lab requirements.
 Many pre-med students choose to major in chemistry or biology.
-It's important to maintain a solid GPA for entrance into medical school.
-A Bachelor of Science in Biology is a 4-year degree program featuring coursework in:
+It's important to maintain a high GPA to have a strong application for medical school, which is very competitive.

 Pass the MCAT Exam

-Prospective medical students need a good score on the Medical College Admission Test (MCAT) in order to have the best opportunities for entry to medical school.
+Prospective medical students need a good score on the Medical College Admission Test (MCAT) to have the best opportunities for entry to medical school.
 The MCAT is administered by the Association of American Medical Colleges.
-There are several exam preparation materials, study plans and practice tests available to help students prepare for the test.
+There are several exam preparation materials, study plans, and practice tests available to help students prepare for the test.

 - Histology (the study of body tissues)

-During the 4-year psychiatric residency, also referred to as a clerkship, students undergo hospital training in psychiatry.
+After medical school prospective psychologists complete a 4-year psychiatric residency, also referred to as a clerkship, in which students undergo hospital training in psychiatry.
 They acquire experience working directly with patients and have the opportunity to put the skills they learned in medical school into practice.

 Each year of residency, students may be shuffled among various medical facilities to learn in different environments and acquire different treatment skill specializations.
-For example, students may work in hospitals, health clinics, psychiatric wards and more, during their residencies.
+For example, students may work in hospitals, health clinics, psychiatric wards and more.
 After the completion of this training, psychiatrists must take and pass an exam issued by the American Board of Psychiatry and Neurology to obtain certification and legally practice in the field.